-We can not stress this enough.
+We cannot stress this enough.
 Never set out on a road trip without checking your car for water and oil.
 If you’re concerned that you do not know how to do it.
 Here are some tips on how to change your car oil.

 When it comes to changing your oil, here are the steps you need to be mindful of.

 Warm up the engine of your car for approximately 5 or 10 minutes.
 When you’re satisfied your car has heated up, shut it off.
 This will allow oil to move freely in and out of the engine.

 Once you are sure your car is off and you are safe to continue, remove the old oil.
 Place a bucket under the oil drain plug and begin loosening the bolt with a spanner.
 Once it has been loosened effectively, remove it.
 Take heed of any steam that might arise from the engine.
 It shouldn’t take longer than 10 minutes to drain the oil.

 - Find the oil filter.